Yatir-Solan/Single-cell-RNA-sequencing-analysis/single_cell_analysis.md

 2. As a native Python programmer, I chose to utilize the Scanpy package for the task.
    While Scanpy may be relatively new and less widespread compared to its R counterpart, Seurat, its community is rapidly expanding.
    Moreover, Scanpy seamlessly integrates with various Python's multiomics packages, such as Squidpy for spatial transcriptomics.
-   Frankly, the most significant advantage of Scanpy - it's in Pyhton =)!
+   But frankly, the most significant advantage of Scanpy is just that it's in Pyhton =)!

 3. I took advantage of this work to raise my visualization skills by making sure to create plots designed similarly as possible to the plots in the article.